Engagement Maximization: Introduction

 Closely related to our work is the literature on dynamic Bayesian persuasion (e.g. \citet{ely2017beeps,renault2017optimal,ely2020moving,orlov2020persuading,che2020keeping}) that build on the static model of \citet{kamenica2011bayesian}.
-Our setting differs from most of these papers in that our principal's payoff solely depends on the total attention paid by the agent, while the agent obtains pure instrumental value of information from solving a general decision problem.\footnote{Our model is equivalent to one where the principal's only goal is to ensure the agent continues to pay attention, as in \citet{kawamura2019news}.
+Our setting differs from most of these papers in that our principal's payoff solely depends on the engagement of the agent and not on her ultimate choice of action.\footnote{The leading case of our model in which all engagement is profitable is equivalent to one where the principal's only goal is to ensure the agent continues to pay attention, as in \citet{kawamura2019news}.
 However, our principal presents unbiased information, and hence is not engaged in cheap talk (\citet{crawford1982strategic,cheng2022bayesian}).} Most of these papers focus on the ``Bayesian persuasion'' settings where the principal's payoffs directly depend on the agent's action and the maximization of ``engagement'' is a side effect.
+A more recent strand of literature focuses on the direct maximization of ``attention'' or ``engagement'' without the capacity constraint, including two concurrent papers (\citet{jan2020dynamic} and \citet{koh2022attention}) and two subsequent papers (\citet{koh2024persuasion} and \citet{saeedi2024getting}).\footnote{\citet{jan2020dynamic}'s main focus is on the competition between multiple senders.
+The single sender case of \citet{jan2020dynamic} is the closest to ours. \citet{koh2022attention} and \citet{koh2024persuasion} focuses on more general implementability characterization. \citet{saeedi2024getting} focuses on the case with asymmetric prior.} These papers share several common predictions with our model, including Poisson dilution signals and the minimization of ex ante user welfare; indicating the robustness of these features across models.
+However, the absence of an informational constraint in these papers also drives stark differences---these papers predict full revelation of the state upon signal arrival, indicating no bias from the agent's preferred posterior beliefs.
+Our analysis emphasizes the beliefs the agent will arrive at, and how these differ between the principal's optimal strategy and an agent-optimal benchmark, a comparison that is not possible absent information processing constraints.
+We elaborate further on the connection between our model and these models in Section \ref{subsec:Optimal-Policy-without}.
 We assume both players are long-lived and have commitment power, in contrast to the limited commitment settings in \citet{orlov2020persuading,che2020keeping} or the myopic agent settings in \citet{ely2017beeps,renault2017optimal}.
-Interestingly, unlike the findings in these papers, neither commitment power nor forward-lookingness of the agent is necessary for sustaining our equilibrium strategy (see detailed discussions in Section \ref{sec:Implications}).
+Interestingly, unlike the findings in these papers, neither commitment power nor forward-lookingness of the agent is necessary for sustaining our equilibrium strategy (see Section \ref{ssec:credibility}).

 Our model predicts gradual information revelation over time, which is a feature shared by many of the dynamic information design models (e.g. \citet{ely2015suspense,horner2016selling,che2020keeping,orlov2020persuading}).
 However, unlike these papers, the gradual nature of belief evolution in our model arises from the agent's information processing constraint, as opposed to a desire to maximize suspense or address problems of limited commitment.
 In particular, \citet{che2020keeping} predicts that the agent's belief involves Poisson jumps and a drift, while our optimal strategy admits Poisson jumps without a drift.